allelomorph/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 06-19-2020 to 06-20-2020

 ### Description
-Further exploration of Ubuntu Linux shell variable assignment and arithmatic; introduction of file test, control flow, and comparison operators.
+Further exploration of Ubuntu Linux shell variable assignment and arithmetic; introduction of file test, control flow, and comparison operators.

 ---